Self-injury: What it is and how to stop

 Remember, you don’t have to handle this on your own.
 If you have just self-injured and you are hurt badly or bleeding a lot, call emergency services.

 If you’re scared to call, try talking to a safe adult.
-You can also call a Kids Help Phone counsellor at 1-800-668-6868 or chat with us by text or Facebook Messenger.
+You can also call a Kids Help Phone counsellor at 1-800-668-6868 or chat with a trained crisis responder by text or Facebook Messenger.
 We can call an ambulance for you or help you calm down.